PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Quantifying our world into data.md

 Save the file as .txt or .pdf file to GitHub; we'll discuss it during Datalab tomorrow.

-## Next step: Introduction to PowerBI
+## Workshop: Introduction to PowerBI
 Now it's time for the [the workshop part](https://www.datacamp.com/courses/introduction-to-power-bi) of this class to get acquainted with PowerBI.
 Click the link in the previous sentence to start with the online workshop.
+Complete the entire course and upload the certificate to github, reference the certificate in your learning log for this week.

 ## References: